chickentom/hwinfo/README.md

 # hwinfo
-Gets some Hardware Information about remote PCs
+Gets some Hardware Information about remote PCs using WMI (WMI needs to be enabled on remote PC)